peverwhee/CAM-docs/doc/source/cam5_scientific_guide/chapter4.rst

 equations for two additional predicted variables: liquid and ice phase condensate.
-At one point during each time step, these are combined into a total condensate and partitioned according to temperature (as described in section [microscale]), but elsewhere function as independent quantities.
+At one point during each time step, these are combined into a total condensate and partitioned according to temperature (as described in section :ref:`microscale`), but elsewhere function as independent quantities.
 They are affected by both resolved (advective) and unresolved (convective, turbulent) processes.
 Condensate can evaporate back into the environment or be converted to a precipitating